khanalauras/contrast/_posts/2022-03-09-what-is-l2-regularization-in-deep-learning.md

 ---
-title: "What is L2 Regularization in Deep Learning?"
+title: "What is L2 Regularization?"
 mathjax: true
 layout: post
 ---